 That means Sounders soccer.
 I played soccer as a kid and love having a hometown team that I can support.

 That means UW athletics.
 The Huskies.
 Purple and gold.
-Granted, now that I live in WSU/UI territory, my choice in college sports seems a bit heretic.
+Granted, now that I live in WSU/UI territory, my choice in college sports seems a bit heretical.
 But I don't really care.
 Go Dawgs.

 Even now, living in North Idaho, I consider myself a local boy and include Spokane teams among my favorites.
 Shock arena football, Chiefs hockey, Gonzaga basketball.